MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 Possible values:

 - Allow - Saves channel meeting recordings to a "Recordings" folder in the channel.
-The permissions on the recording files will be based off the Channel SharePoint permissions.
-This is the sames as any other file uploaded for the channel.
+The permissions on the recording files will be based on the Channel SharePoint permissions.
+This is the same as any other file uploaded for the channel.
 - Block - Saves channel meeting recordings to a "Recordings\View only" folder in the channel.
-Channel owners will have full rights on the recordings in this folder, but channel members will have read access without ability to download.
+Channel owners will have full rights to the recordings in this folder, but channel members will have read access without the ability to download.